 Owner Aida is a great lover of art and design.
-She collaborates with four Belgian artists for Lit d’Art.
+She collaborates with Belgian artists for Lit d’Art.

 German-Belgian artist Ulrike Bolenz examines the symbiosis between man and machine in her work.
 She often misleads the viewer and, like a computer, creates the illusion of spaciousness.

 Ulrike has a rich artistic record at home and abroad.
 She exhibited at the MMOMA in Moscow and at the Sheba Medical Center in Tel Aviv, among others.

 In 2009, the young Charlotte De Cock surprised viewers and critics alike with her first exhibition: a series of atypical, humorous paintings of Marie Antoinette.
 Martin Schmidt of the Parisian art gallery Galerie Di Meo called her style ‘rock baroque’.
 Visits to London and Los Angeles followed.
 And in 2014, she made the series ‘The Thirteen Masters’, including portraits of Luc Tuymans and Jan Decleir.

 Charlotte brought Lit d’Art’s patio to life with an impressive mural.